ertekinbatuhan/News-App/README.md

   - A third-party library used to download and cache images asynchronously, improving performance and user experience.

  ## Architecture Used
-The Finance Tracker app is built using the MVVM (Model-View-ViewModel) architectural pattern.
+The News app is built using the MVVM (Model-View-ViewModel) architectural pattern.
 This architecture helps to separate the business logic and data handling from the user interface, making the app more modular, testable, and maintainable.

 - **Model**: Represents the data and business logic of the application.
 It handles the data operations and communicates with external services or databases.
 - **View**: The user interface of the app, responsible for displaying the data and handling user interactions.